DatabayAG/ExternalContent/README.md

 * All versions for ILIAS 5.1 and higher are maintained in GitHub: https://github.com/ilifau/ExternalContent
 * Former versions for ILIAS 5.0 and lower are maintained in ILIAS SVN: http://svn.ilias.de/svn/ilias/branches/fau/plugins

+Version 1.5.8 (2018-02-19)
+* support for ILIAS 5.3
+* fixed default launch target and launch_presentation_return_url in type models
+* removed outdated event logging
+Note:
+Changes to the type models do not affect existing content types.
+You may create new types based on the changed models.
+To change an existing type, please copy the XML definiton of a new type to the XML definition of your existing type.

 Version 1.5.7 (2018-01-31)
 * fixed wrong launch_presentation_document_target in lti type models (1/2018)
 * support conteexts outside courses or groups in lti type models (8/2017)